davidyell/Learning-CakePHP3/README.md

 Then you'll want to install the dependancies using [Composer](https://getcomposer.org/)
 `composer install`

+## Login
+Login password is just the first part of the users email.

 ## Database
 I have added a dump of the database for ease of use.
 You can find it in `db_dump`.